NicolasWent/Epituto/README.md

 You'll find in this repository:
 * Guides about: how to configure your EPITA session (wallpaper, base and advanced configuration...)
 * Tutorials written by students on the programming languages studied at EPITA.

+## Discord server

+We got our discord server.
+This server is createn in order to discuss about tutorials with their creators, be aware of every new tutorials and many more.

+Here is the link : [Discord](https://discord.gg/UAaaaV).

 ## Rules